 The keynote speech on November 18 is open to the public and can be attended without registration.
 The conference on November 19 - 20 is a closed event with no in-person auditorium.
 However, it can be followed remotely via a livestream on this website.

 Please note that the programme is subject to change

 The public keynote speech by Dr. Jerzy Gawronski is open to the public.
 He will talk about the shipwreck of the AMSTERDAM, a Dutch East Indiaman foundered off the British coast near Hastings in 1749.
 The wreck has been known for a very long time, but it was not before 1969 that it was identified as the AMSTERDAM.
 Preliminary archaeological investigations in the early 1980's have revealed a very rich find assemblage.
 In the near future, the entire wreck shall be salvaged and brought back to its eponymous port of origin, where the wreck shall be displayed in a museum.
 This wreck is an interesting long-term example and showcases the potential of well preserved shipwrecks in the intertidal zone, thus a fitting subject for a keynote lecture.

-A transfer will be organised from the IMMH to the PEKING.
-After the tour we meet for dinner.
-More details will be announced soon.
+A transfer will be organised from the IMMH to the Port Museum.

 Shipwreck Archaeology in the intertidal zone: